House Sale Fallen Through

 That means as soon as your home’s auction is complete (if it received bids) then you now have a legally enforceable agreement with the highest bidder to buy your home.
 This should give you much more certainty and promise that the sale will be completed.
 If the highest bidder attempts to back out of the sale after the auction is complete, you could ask your solicitor about suing in an attempt to enforce the purchase agreement.

-However, one drawback for many homeowners about selling through auction is the fact that the auctioneers will charge fees for their work.
+However, one drawback about selling through auction for many homeowners is the fact that the auctioneers will charge fees for their work.
 This is to be expected as they’ll remove a lot of the hassle of selling for you, by taking care of listing and marketing your property and hosting the auction.
 Bear in mind that you’ll have to deduct these fees from the total sale value, which will cut in to how much profit you’ll make selling your house.

 Another potential con of selling at auction is the fact that some auctioneers will persuade you to set the opening minimum reserve bid for your home at a value that’s much lower than you are actually willing to accept or need.
 That’s because the auctioneer’s plan is to use the low value to generate more interest in your house or flat from prospective purchasers.
 The goal in this situation is to have many interested buyers attend the auction and engage in competitive bidding where they keep bidding higher and higher values, driving up the total final sale value of your home.
 Whilst this can be a profitable strategy when it works, there’s no guarantee that it will actually happen.
 When you sell by auction you have to accept the risk that you might only receive the reserve bid, which can be problematic if that means you’ll effectively be selling your house at a loss.